 • 2x Rosette Handles

 • 2x Rosette Handle extensions (I only used one)

 • 1x ARRI LMB

 Step 2: Pigtail power voltage of choice from body distribution into CBK-3610XS connection body-side.

-Remote-mounting the MDR, video TX, and the range finder brain is not new and is actually the choice of several top DPs and operators so they don’t have all of the accessories adding weight and crowding their camera operator’s freedom.
+Remote mounting the MDR, video TX, and the range finder brain is not new and is actually the choice of several top DPs and operators so they don’t have all of the accessories adding weight and crowding their camera operator’s freedom.
 The operator has a camera, lens, and an on-board monitor.
 Assistants and DITs still have control of the camera.
-Body-side, feel free to toss on a look-up-table box of choice and camera control such as the UltiMote RCU.
-The backpack in this situation is optional but provides the maximum of mobility.
-The backpack can be worn by the operator; however, it does increase the dimensions of their footprint.
-Preferably, there’s a trustworthy crewmember who’ll be tasked with wearing the backpack and wrangling the tether, and that will take the camera from the operator between shots to save the operator’s strength.
+Body-side, feel free to toss on a LUT box of choice and camera control such as the Ultimote RCU.
+The backpack in this situation is optional but provides maximum mobility.
+The backpack can be worn by the operator, however, it does increase the dimensions of their footprint.
+Preferably, there’s a trustworthy crewmember who’ll be tasked with wearing the backpack, wrangling the tether, and that will take the camera from the operator between shots to save the operator’s strength.

 ARRI makes a lot of great accessories for a variety of cameras, including for the VENICE and CBK-3610XS.
 It’s the same setup as above but instead use: